-The Data Science and Public Policy Lab, with the Block Center for Technology and Society and Metro21: Smart Cities Institute, is hosting a Scopeathon for Social Good at Carnegie Mellon University.
-The Scopeathon is a day-long training event where students and partners from government and nonprofit organizations will collaborate and learn how to scope a data science/AI/ML project for social impact.
-Unlike a typical “hackathon”, where you might hack away at an ill-defined problem, the focus here is to give participants hands-on experience with the most important part of a social impact project: understanding the problem, determining goals and tradeoffs, identifying actions that can be taken, reviewing the data available, and planning out an analysis, while taking into account relevant ethical issues.
-The goal is to create an actionable scope that will make the following coding and analysis have its intended impact.
+The Data Science and Public Policy Lab, with the Heinz College of Information Systems and Public Policy is hosting a Scopeathon for Social Good at Carnegie Mellon University, DC Campus.
+The Scopeathon is a day-long training event where students and partners from government and nonprofit organizations will collaborate and learn how to scope an actionable data science/AI/ML project for social impact.
+Unlike a typical “hackathon”, where you might write some code or analyze data, likely with an ill-defined problem, the focus at the scopeathon is to give participants hands-on experience with the perhaps most underfocused part of a social impact project: understanding the problem, determining goals and tradeoffs, identifying actions that can be taken, reviewing the data available, and planning out an analysis, while taking into account relevant ethical issues.
+The goal is to create an actionable scope that will make the coding and analysis that follows have its intended impact.

 Students will get hands-on experience learning to scope a data project with real-world, positive social impact.
 Students will be placed on teams with other students who care about using data to make a difference and connect with local nonprofits and government agencies who are interested in leveraging their data more effectively.
-This experience will prepare students for capstone projects and could lead to research opportunities for students.
-Students can sign up for the Scopeathon on Eventbrite.
+This experience will prepare students for capstone projects and could lead to follow-up opportunities for students to work on these projects.